daq-tools/kotori/doc/source/setup/debian-quickstart.rst

 *****
 Intro
 *****
 Install the whole stack on a Debian-based system.
+The package repository supports architectures amd64 and armhf as of 2016-05-23.

 It is currently made of these free and open source software components:

 - Mosquitto_, a MQTT message broker
 - InfluxDB_, a time-series database
 - Grafana_, a graph and dashboard builder for visualizing time series metrics
 - :ref:`Kotori`, a data acquisition, graphing and telemetry toolkit

 ***********